KG-NINJA/midibanso/README.md

 # midibanso web

-Static web app that lets you compose a monophonic melody in a piano roll and add a simple chordal accompaniment, or import a MIDI file.
+Static web app that lets you compose a monophonic melody in a piano roll and add accompaniment (block/bass/arpeggio), or import a MIDI file.

 ## GitHub Pages